Seshat introduced language to humanity.

-Seshat is known as the Mother of Ascension.
-She is the keeper of the etheric library known today as the Akashic Records.
-As the writer of this Great Book of Souls she knows all and records all.
+She is known as the Mother of Ascension.
+As the keeper of the etheric library known today as the Akashic Records she knows all and records all using sound.

 Seshat was a Nubian name derived from Safeket which referred to a seven-mouthed river: the ancient Nile.
 Indeed, the name Safeket came directly from the feminine “seven” and the branches of this ancient river/tree.
 If observed from space the Nile looks remarkably like an acacia tree in the desert: